By Jason Boyle

 Durability has been great.
 Over 100 miles of use, and the TerraFlex are still in good shape.
 The upper looks brand new with no significant wear.
 I am not surprised, most of my use has been on relatively benign trails.
 The sole is also holding up well.
 There is some superficial wear on the triangle shaped lugs but nothing that affects the performance of the shoe.

 The functionality of the TerraFlex is good.
-I have been please with the performance on pavement, muddy swamp trail and beach running.
+I have been pleased with the performance on pavement, muddy swamp trail and beach running.
 The lugs provided decent traction on the muddy trails at the Woodlands Conservancy.
 They provided traction but took a little getting used to because I definitely slid and slipped a bit.
 The lugs were perfect for the hard pack sand in Grand Isle.
 The tight knit upper also did a good job keeping sand out of my shoes on the beach and did a fair job of not letting Gulf of Mexico water through the upper when I got caught by a wave or had to cross a seep running across the beach.
 The tight knit upper also limited breathability.
 My feet stayed warm with or without socks although I never experienced any blistering.

 As I mentioned earlier, I can feel every rock or twig through the sole of the shoe, so I am not sure that I would choose to wear them on rockier terrain until my feet have toughened up.
 I don’t feel like I am there yet, but I have a trip in the Sierra’s coming up and I plan to take them along to see how they do.